2G7GE55U4/Key-of-David/README.md

 Analysis of the sealed book (the canonical structure itself).

 ### 03-VERIFICATION/
-Tools and methods for independent verification.
+Tools and methods for independent verification, including [ON-PATTERN-RECOGNITION.md](03-VERIFICATION/ON-PATTERN-RECOGNITION.md) addressing common objections.

 ### 04-THE-TESTIMONY-OF-SCRIPTURE/
 Scriptural identifiers fulfilled by this evidence.